prakhar1989/csds-material/README.md

 *Assigned: *

-*Due: Weds March 9th, 5PM EST*
+*Due: Friday March 11th, 11:59PM EST*

 The goal of this lab is for you to experiment with working with data in various degrees of structure.

 You will work with a dataset of Tweets encoded in multiple ways to compute some summary information and reflect on the pros and cons of each approach.

-This is a two part lab.
-There are different due dates for each part.
+**We will discuss learning from this lab in lecture on Wednesday March 9th, so it will be most benefital if attempted before lecture that day**

 # Setup